Haiti. Photo by Pittet Jean Luc, TDH CH-Geneva

 To achieve effective development progress and eradicate poverty on the long-term, it is essential that child protection systems are a key part of development agendas and respective national plans of action.
 Moreover, children and youths must be involved in the design, implementation and monitoring of such development agendas and child protection services.

 “The alarming impacts of child protection failures are likely to grow in significance unless something is done urgently.
 Global trends such as climate change, migration and urbanisation are all increasing children’s vulnerability and governments are not investing enough resources in building and maintaining comprehensive child protection systems.
 Children around the world want more support to enable them to grow up free from violence, and within caring, safe families”.
-This is one of the statement of a group of NGOs that produced a series of eight thematic reports on child protection and the Post-MDG agenda.
+This is one of the statements of a group of NGOs that produced a series of eight thematic reports on child protection and the Post-MDG agenda.

-Under the lead of “Family for Every Child”, a group of NGOs joined efforts to produce a series of eight thematic papers aimed at providing a expertise on child rights in development and influencing the post-MDG agenda.
+Under the lead of “Family for Every Child”, a group of NGOs joined efforts to produce a series of eight thematic papers aimed at providing an expertise on child rights in development and influencing the post-MDG agenda.
 Terre des Hommes contributed to that common work.
 We invite any organisation involved in the post-MDG debate to make use of them to promote a development framework based on child rights.
 You can download the thematic papers here:

 - Why Child Protection Matters